DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 For this use case, we will use Consul as well, to show the integration with Nomad, to monitor and auto-discover the nodes and services.

+Other tools / technologies used in this use case:

+* Docker - Container technology that allow to package applications with all it's dependencies in order to be run on any server.

+![docker]
+(/images/docker.png)

+* Amazon Web Services -

+![aws]
+(/images/aws.png)

 # Use Case:

 In order for you to get in touch with nomad, we prepared a use case.